1 Quantity, function, space

 Health professions learn additional names for kinds of movement: adduction-abduction, flexion-extension, internal-vs-external rotation.

 Thinking in terms of movement, it’s easier to construct a depiction of even four-, five-, and higher-dimensional space.
-Figure 1.4 shows the movement of a robotic hand with six degrees of freedom:
+Video 1.2 shows the movement of a robotic hand with six degrees of freedom.
+Each of these is a different kind of movement.

 There can be multiple ways of forming coordinates for the same space.
-In terms of the mechanism for the robotic hand, it’s configuration can be specified by the six degrees of freedom enumerated in Listing 1.1.
-But from the point of view of a person training the robot, it might be more convenient to think about the configuration in terms of the six quantities given in Listing 1.2.
+In terms of the mechanism for the robotic hand, its configuration can be specified by the six degrees of freedom enumerated in Table 1.1.
+But from the point of view of a person training the robot, it might be more convenient to think about the configuration in terms of the six quantities given in Table 1.2.

 1.4 All together now